ben1sheff/ben1sheff.github.io/content/authors/admin/_index.md

     date_end: 2022-07-12
     summary: |
       - Using Supersymmetry techniques, developed models with light neutralinos that explained the observed dark matter abundance and the hierarchy problem.
-      - Designed and coded software pipelines and detailed parameter scans using existing Python, Mathematica, and Fortran packages, along with my own scripts, to evaluate new physics models such as the above light neutralino models against experimental limits such as electron EDM measurements, direct and indirect detection, and limits on the Higgs boson mass.
+      - Managed a project overseeing a postdoc, building a software pipeline taking model parameters and generating experimental predictions by connecting Feynrules, MicrOmegas, SUSYHD, and our own scripts.
+This made fast parameter scans, excluding a range of Dark Matter models, motivating experiments like Advanced ACME.
+      - Designed new features using Monte Carlo detector simulations to optimize for classification of events with scalar particles in the ATLAS detector.
+These features improved classification efficiency up to 50x in such particle searches.
-      - Developed, along with the DIALUP group, a new set of labs and course plan for the introductory mechanics lab for engineers, encouraging a focus on developing useful coding and statistical skills.
+      - Developed, along with the DIALUP group, a new set of labs and a course plan for the introductory mechanics lab for engineers, encouraging a focus on developing useful coding and statistical skills.
       - Taught Introductory Mechanics lab course for two sections each semester for four semesters, and the Modern Physics lab course for two sections each of two semesters.
       - Treasurer for the Physics Graduate Student Council, managing finances and projecting budget requests to the department along with taking part in organizing game nights and weekly coffee hours for community building
   - position: Undergraduate Research Assistant